The oxygen-gut dysbiosis connection

 What about dysbiosis of the small intestine?

-So far, all of the research I’ve discussed has been focused on colon metabolism and colonic dysbiosis.
-But we now know that small intestinal dysbiosis, rather than bacterial overgrowth, is responsible for a great deal of gut symptoms, especially the abdominal discomfort and bloating that underlies irritable bowel syndrome (IBS).
+So far, we’ve focused primarily on colonic metabolism and dysbiosis.
+But we now know that small intestinal dysbiosis—rather than simple bacterial overgrowth—is a major driver of gut symptoms, particularly in conditions like irritable bowel syndrome (IBS).

-Regrettably, treatment of “SIBO” has largely focused on antibiotics, which often reduce symptoms in the short-term, but may further stress the gut epithelium, leading to relapse or even the worsening of symptoms in the long-term.
-Rather than quelling bacterial overgrowth, we need to shift our focus towards creating a gut environment that favors growth of healthy microbes.
+Regrettably, treatment of “SIBO” has largely focused on antibiotics, which may reduce symptoms in the short-term, but may further stress the gut epithelium, increasing the risk of relapse or worsening long-term symptoms.
+Rather than trying to “kill bacteria”, we need to shift our focus towards creating a gut environment that favors growth of healthy microbes.

 Summary & takeaways: how this knowledge may inform treatment

 2) Antibiotics, gut infections, low fiber intake, or stress can all deplete gut butyrate, lead to oxygen leakage into the gut, and promote gut dysbiosis.
-Avoiding antibiotics whenever possible, treating existing gut infections, eating plenty of fiber, and managing stress are key to supporting healthy gut metabolism and in turn, a healthy gut microbiota.
+These factors reduce butyrate, impair colonocyte metabolism, and allow oxygen leakage into the gut—shifting the microbiota toward a dysbiotic, inflammatory state.
+Avoiding antibiotics whenever possible, treating existing gut infections, eating a nutrient-dense diet, and managing stress are key to supporting healthy gut metabolism and in turn, a healthy gut microbiota.

 3) This new understanding of how oxygen drives gut dysbiosis directs future research and offers important insight as to how we might be able to reestablish a healthy ecosystem.
-In other words, if we can overcome the epithelial energy starvation and restore gut hypoxia, we may be able to restore a healthy gut ecosystem and reverse dysbiosis.
+If we can overcome the epithelial energy starvation and restore gut hypoxia, we may be able to restore a healthy gut ecosystem and reverse dysbiosis.

 4) If you have to take antibiotics, take butyrate!
 Antibiotics wipe out butyrate producers, putting significant stress on the cells that line the large intestine.
-If we can support epithelial metabolism with supplemental butyrate until our butyrate-producers can recover, theoretically, we may be able to prevent an environment that favors opportunistic pathogens.
+Supplemental butyrate can support the gut epithelium until our native butyrate-producers can recover by maintaining an environment that limits opportunistic pathogens.
 (Likewise, supplementing with glutamine may prevent antibiotic-induced dysbiosis in the small intestine.)

-5) If basic diet and lifestyle interventions are not enough, targeting PPAR-gamma and colonic energy starvation may be the key to breaking the cycle and reversing gut dysbiosis.
-This may be particularly useful for those with IBD and those with very stubborn “SIBO” or IBS symptoms.
+5) If basic diet and lifestyle interventions are not enough, targeting PPAR-gamma and colonic energy starvation may be key.
+This metabolic switch plays a central role in determining whether the gut supports health or inflammation.
+A combination of PPAR-gamma activators, energy substrates (butyrate, ketones, creatine), and mitochondrial nutrients may offer synergistic benefits, particularly for those with IBD or stubborn “SIBO”/IBS symptoms.

 6) There are numerous interventions with the potential to synergistically “reprogram” colonocytes, ranging from drug therapies to nutrients and lifestyle factors.
 I discussed many of the known interventions in this article but am hopeful that future research will further explore these therapies, both in isolation and in combination, to elucidate the best therapies to treat gut dysbiosis.